/

 Whether you call it liquor cost, beverage cost, or pour cost, it’s the percentage of the menu price that it costs you to create that drink.

 In general, most bars and restaurants should strive for a pour cost between 18% and 24%.
-The average bar has a pour cost of 20%, indicating that every dollar of beverage sales generated costs the business 20 cents and leaves 80 gross margin.
+The average bar has a pour cost of 20%, meaning every dollar of beverage sales costs the business 20 cents and leaves 80 cents in gross margin.

-The mark up on alcohol is much higher than food, with operators often seeing a 60-70% profit on alcoholic beverages.
+The markup on alcohol is much higher than food, with operators often seeing a 60–70% profit on alcoholic beverages.
+That said, with supply costs fluctuating due to inflation and ongoing tariff pressures, keeping a close eye on your pour cost has never been more important.

 Liquor cost formula

-To calculate liquor costs, add the Opening Inventory (the liquor you had at the beginning of the day), and the Purchases (what you purchased during the day), subtract the Ending Inventory (what remained at the end of the day) and divide it with the Sales during the day.
+To calculate liquor costs, add the opening inventory (the liquor you had at the beginning of the day) and purchases (what you bought during the day), subtract the ending inventory (what remained at the end of the day), then divide by sales for that day.

 (Opening Inventory + Purchases – Ending Inventory) / Sales